OguzPastirmaci/lightweight-os-on-oci/README.md

 | Ubuntu Minimal | 20.04           | 11.344s                                          |
 | Ubuntu Core    | 18              |                                                  |

+Summary

+- Ubuntu Minimal 20.04 is the only official OCI platform image within the list of Linux distros in this list.
+- Ubuntu Minimal 20.04's average boot time is `9.598s` when [Oracle Cloud Agent](https://docs.cloud.oracle.com/en-us/iaas/Content/Compute/Tasks/enablingmonitoring.htm) service is disabled.
+The boot time becomes `8.257s` when both Oracle Cloud Agent and `cloud-init` services are disabled.

 #### Test steps

 1 - Create the VM.